rahulkulhalli/MoodTunes_v2/README.md

 </ul>

 # Contributing to the project
-If you're interested in contributing to the project, please leave a request via e-mail at <a href="mailto:rahulkulhalli@gmail.com">
+If you're interested in contributing to the project, please leave a request via e-mail at <a href="mailto:rahulkulhalli@gmail.com">this</a> address.